fireship-io/fireship.io/hugo/content/lessons/bigquery-ml-quickstart/index.md

 {{< figure src="img/bigquery-ml-results.png" >}}

 At this point, we're happy with our model and it should pick the right winner for every horse race, therefore making us extremely wealthy 🤑.
-To make predictions, we can add new tables to our database with the same schema, then run predictions.
+To make predictions, we can add new tables to our database with the same schema, then use the ML.PREDICT statement.
 In this example, I am just taking 10 random samples from the existing data.